Chinese whitepaper shares nation’s massive integrative investment

 Sometimes, it may be difficult to honor what is under one’s nose—even when these TCM practices appear to be more cost-effective, in both inpatient and outpatient delivery.

 The Chinese government’s most significant investment is in Western medical approaches.
-The medical care provided by TCM institutions remains a small, but growing, percentage of the national total, which, from 2009 to 2015, increased from 14.3 percent to 15.7 percent.
+The medical care provided by TCM institutions remains a

 The white paper, however, is pegged to an emerging “new era” in which ideas on fitness and medical models change and evolve.
 The government chose to highlight that TCM “has created unique views on life, on fitness, on diseases and on the prevention and treatment of diseases during its long history of absorption and innovation.”
 In short, “traditional Chinese medicine has come to underline a more and more profound value.”